 Easier on Coughing Fits

-If vaping makes you cough, here are a few measures that might help cough less when hitting a vape cart.
+If vaping makes you cough, here are a few measures that might help you cough less when hitting a vape cart.

 - Improve your technique – take slow considerate hits to avoid burning the distillate.